hvcl/ConNucDA/README.md

 We would like to acknowledge the following projects that have contributed to our work:

-- Label synthesis part of this project is built upon the work of [GCDP (Generative Contextual Descriptor Prediction)](https://github.com/pmh9960/GCDP).
+- Label synthesis part of this project is built upon the work of [GCDP](https://github.com/pmh9960/GCDP).
 We thank the authors for making their code available.
 - Image synthesis part of our project utilizes [ControlNet](https://github.com/lllyasviel/ControlNet) as a baseline.
 We are grateful to the ControlNet team for their excellent work and open-source contribution.

 We express our sincere gratitude to the authors and contributors of these projects for their valuable work which has significantly aided our research.